Your free business.com+ membership unlocks exclusive tech deals and advisor support

 It can be tempting to add slide transitions and sound effects for some visual excitement.
 However, these special effects rarely enhance your message and can be distracting or gimmicky.
 Additionally, PowerPoint presentations with effects tend to run more slowly than those without them, particularly if you’re presenting on a different computer than the one used to create the slide deck.

-Don’t include too many slides or too much information.
+Don’t include too much information.

 Ready, set, present

 Max Freedman contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?